 Training is competency-based and relies on evidence-based teaching approaches.
 The internship is part of a nurturing professional community of psychologists that values and promotes diversity among the faculty, fellows, populations served, and the theoretical perspectives and interventions utilized.

-There are six explicit core elements to the philosophy that guides the Yale Department of Psychiatry Predoctoral Internship in Clinical and Community Psychology.
+There are six explicit core elements to the philosophy that guides the Yale Department of Psychiatry Doctoral Internship in Clinical and Community Psychology.
 Each of these is described in detail below

 (1) Scientist-Practitioner Model